-You will need more of the 1⁄4 inch, black, polyethylene Tubing that came with the Lift and three Air Line Tee Connectors to install the Air Lines.
+You will need more of the 1/4 inch, black, polyethylene Tubing that came with the Lift and three Air Line Tee Connectors to install the Air Lines.

-Do not confuse the Air Lines with the Return Line.
-They use the same Tubing and the connectors look similar, but they are used for completely different things.
-The two systems cannot be connected to each other.
+Important: Do not confuse the Air Lines with the Return Line.
+They use the same Tubing and similar-looking connectors, but they are used for completely different things; the two systems cannot be connected to each other.